xnfy520/extjs/docs/guides/command/README.md

     sencha upgrade

-If you want to check for pre-release (a.k.a. "beta") releases, use:
+If you want to check for beta releases, use:

     sencha upgrade --check --beta